My favorite thing about the strawberry is its voice.

-We noticed how this is a big question that is given what seems like a small answer.
-When we all tried to answer the question on our own we had a lot more than this to say.
+We noticed that this is a big question which is given what seems like a small answer.
+When we tried to answer the question on our own we had a lot more to say than: the creator and sustainer.
 Is it enough to say that God is the creator and sustainer of everyone and everything?
 The catechism need not bear the burden of saying everything any time it tries to say anything.
 But this still seemed bare.

-But think of it like this: when I say that God is the creator and sustainer of everyone and everything, I am necessarily saying that God is the creator and sustainer of strawberries.
+But we can think of it like this: when I say that God is the creator and sustainer of everyone and everything, I am also saying that God is the creator and sustainer of strawberries.
 What does that fact suggest about him?

 What sort of being could and would create the strawberry?
 To create at all this being would need to be quite above us.
 Our chemically created, sickly so-called strawberry flavored products are more aberration than accomplishment.
 And we are not creating so much as combining what we find already at hand.
 The creator and sustainer of the strawberry is not like us.

 The creator and sustainer of the strawberry would also need to be exceedingly wise.
 The system that takes a miniscule seed, drops it in the dirt, and then offhandedly feeds it through dirt, water, and sunshine is a marvel.
-I do not find it surprising to crack open an eggshell and have a single white and yolk fall sizzling into the pan.
-But this parched little seed transforms into an organism that responds to its environment.
+This parched little seed transforms into an organism that responds to its environment.
 It creeps along replanting itself as it goes.
-Each plant produces dozens of berries and each berry then houses around two hundred more seeds!
+Each plant produces dozens of berries and each berry then houses several hundred more seeds!
 I can add dirt, water, and sunshine to many things without such grand results.

 The creator and sustainer of the strawberry would need to be especially good.
 Every time I eat a strawberry, I capitalize on a good idea that someone else had.
 There was no model berry for God to work from in the beginning.
 For that matter, there was no ideal of juicy, delicious, or red to work from.
 Everything lovely about the strawberry is something that its creator and sustainer came up with from scratch.
 Such a being with such ideas must be good.
 But note as well that we are the ones who get the berries.
 The maker of the strawberry is a being who is good to us.